Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Glen Iris - East recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Glen Iris - East averaged approximately 74 new dwelling approvals per year over the past five financial years, from FY21 to FY25.
-A total of 374 homes were approved during this period, with an additional 23 approved so far in FY26.
-The average population growth corresponding to these approvals was around 0.1 people per dwelling built annually between FY21 and FY25.
+Glen Iris - East has averaged approximately 74 new dwelling approvals per year.
+Over the past five financial years, from FY21 to FY25, a total of 374 homes were approved, with an additional 31 approved so far in FY26.
+The average population growth associated with these approvals is around 0.1 people per year over the same period.

-This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and allowing for potential population growth beyond current forecasts.
-The average construction cost value of new properties in the area was approximately $842,000, indicating a focus on premium market developments.
-In FY26, there have been $19.3 million worth of commercial approvals, demonstrating moderate levels of commercial development activity.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for future population growth.
+The average construction cost value of new properties is $842,000, suggesting a focus on premium market developments.
+In FY26, there have been $19.3 million in commercial approvals, indicating moderate levels of commercial development.

 Frequently Asked Questions - Development